SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 The pulpit of the church.
 Light streams in form stained glass windows, gridded like bahay na bato capiz windows as opposed to most church windows depicting Christian imagery.

 The structures that the now vigilant Balayan community fiercely wanted to protect, which currently house the Immaculate Conception convent and school, used to be Balayan’s Casa Real, or the municipal tribunal, built 1744.
 The church itself bears a historical marker, installed December 8, 1986, by the National Historical Commission of the Philippines (NHCP).
 Its status as National Cultural Treasure protects it by law from physical alterations that may violate the authenticity of the church’s historic identity.
-Such protection extends to the church grounds, and before any new construction may take place, NHCP approval is required.
+Such protection extends to the church grounds, and before any new construction may take place, requires NHCP approval.

 READ MORE: The Mod-art and Mid-century Leanings of Basilan cathedral